 Western offers both merit- and need-based assistance to help make your education possible.
-Our Office of Student Financial Resources is dedicated to helping you and your family create a practical plan to pay for your college education.
+Our Financial Aid Department is dedicated to helping you and your family create a practical plan to pay for your college education.

 More than 60% of students at WWU receive some sort of financial aid.
 Using grants, scholarships, student employment, and/or loans, Western will help you pay for tuition, books, and educational supplies, housing and food, transportation, and personal expenses.

 |Housing & Meals

 (based on double room & Unlimited Meal Plan)

 |Books & Supplies*||$1,116||$1,116|

 |Personal & Miscellaneous*||$1,863||$1,863|

 *Not fixed costs; varies depending on student.
-Housing expenses can be reduced with room type, residential area and meal plan.
+Housing & Meals can be reduced with room type, residential area and meal plan.
 Tuition costs will be different if a student is less than full-time or in a self-supporting program.
-Student Financial Resources has information on grants, scholarships, student employment, loans or some combination of these student aid programs.
+The Financial Aid Department has information on grants, scholarships, student employment, loans or some combination of these student aid programs.